TERREMEMBER/znbase/docs/content/v2.0/tools/dbeaver.md

 showAsideToc: true
 ---

 [DBeaver](https://dbeaver.io/) is a free (and [open source](https://github.com/dbeaver/dbeaver)) multi-platform, cross-platform database tool for developers, SQL programmers, database administrators, and analysts.
 DBeaver is written in Java, based on the [Eclipse](https://www.eclipse.org/) platform, and supports supports any database that ha a JDBC driver, including PostgreSQL, MariaDB, and MySQL.
-And, using the PostgreSQL JDBC driver, you can use DBeaver with YugabyteDB.
+And, using the PostgreSQL JDBC driver, you can use DBeaver with ZNbaseDB.

 The [DBeaver Community Edition](https://dbeaver.io/) includes these features: